alechume/CGI_KEEPV1/Documentation/PrerequisiteInstallation.md

 	Python 3.8.5
 	```
 2. Download and install `Visual Studio Build Tools 2019 (C++ Build Tools)`
-**This step is optional, if you encounter "Failed build wheel for ..." problems during python package installation, you will need to complete this step**
+	**This step is optional, if you encounter "Failed building wheel for ..." problems during python package installation, you will need to complete this step**
 	1. Go to https://visualstudio.microsoft.com/downloads/
 	2. Scroll down to **All Downloads**
 	3. Click the dropdown for **Tools for Visual Studio 2019**